Currently booking through Spring 2024!

 If you chose the right part of the country for your elopement you shouldn’t have too much trouble finding dog-friendly lodging.
-AirBnBs always seem to work best for people traveling with pets (or small children!) but there are also plenty of dog-friendly hotels as well.
+VRBOs or AirBnBs always seem to work best for people traveling with pets (or small children!) but there are also plenty of dog-friendly hotels as well.
 Just make sure your pup will be welcomed wherever you stay!

 It’s a sad fact that not everyone loves dogs (I KNOW.
 Crazy, right?!?!?!) but fortunately there are tons of people who do!
 Before you book a vendor it’s always good to know how they’ll get along with your pooch before you show up on your elopement day!
 You don’t want the big day to be the time you find out that your photographer is scared of dogs or that your makeup artist starts sneezing immediately at the slightest hint of dog hair!
 Making sure your elopement team is on board with the pups will help make everything go a whole lot smoother!

-Step 4: Pick a Ceremony Location
+Step 4: Choose a Dog Friendly Ceremony Location

 When picking a ceremony location its helpful to consider what the area is like, what the weather will be like at the time of day you are getting married, whether there is likely to be other people or animals around, and how your dog will handle all of it.
 An experienced elopement photographer will be able to help you out here – lean on them for advice!

-Step 5: Plan Dog-Friendly Activities (or have a backup plan!)
+Step 5: Plan Dog Friendly Activities

 This is the fun part!
 What do you love doing with. your dog?
 If your pup loves to swim, make a stop at a lake or river a part of your day!
 Does your pooch like to hike?
 Awesome!
 Hike to your ceremony spot!
 It’s also a really good idea to think about if there are parts of your day that you DON’T want your dog to be a part of.
 I’ve had couples plan their day so their pup is there for part of it and then with a friend or dogsitter for the other part.
 It’s all doable with a little planning!

-Step 6: Don’t sweat the small stuff!
+Step 6: Don't Sweat the Small Stuff

-Eloping with a dog is a lot like life with a dog – often it’s incredible, occasionally it’s a little stressful, and often things don’t quite go as planned.
+loping with a dog is a lot like life with a dog – often it’s incredible, occasionally it’s a little stressful, and often things don’t quite go as planned.
 It’s ok – just roll with it.
 When my husband and I got married our beloved black lab knocked over a vase full of flowers right as we were about to walk down the aisle.
 Glass and water went everywhere and our small handful of guests gasped and expected me to be horrified.
 But all I could do was laugh (after we made sure her paws were safe from the glass)!
 To this day it’s still one of my favorite memories from our wedding!